Should you ever work for free?

 I hope that you’ll be able to continue these measures internally if you wish to do so, and that our efforts together will bring your business continued success.

 If you want to continue working with me, I have three monthly retainer packages available, and information about them [here] on my website.
 What I’ve done for you over the last three months is identical to the second option (the Pro package at $500/month — there are also Standard and Premium options).

 Note that this keeps the balance of power in the right place.
 It’s hard to imagine that anyone would respond to this with, “Will you keep working for free?”
 It is perfectly likely that you’ll get, “I wish we could afford to keep you on!” — which is fantastically more respectful.

 If someone does suggest that you keep working for free, don’t say, “I have to pay my rent” or “I really can’t work for free.”
 It doesn’t have to be about you insisting that your work is worth something.
 That is not dignified.
-You're not a Dickensian orphan.
-It's none of anyone's business what your rent costs or what the very minimum you need to stay alive is.
+It’s none of anyone’s business what your rent costs or what the very minimum you need to stay alive is.
 Keep control of the conversation.

 Instead, you can say something like, “Unfortunately, a client can’t go through my pro bono program more than once — you’ve graduated!”

 Whether the gig becomes a paying one or not, the balance of power is correct here, and you don’t damage your credibility as a professional — who charges accordingly.

 This piece originally appeared on DailyWorth in January of 2015.